[Gemini × Google Sites] I Made a Web Page for Hands-on Materials with Gemini Even Though I Don't Know HTML!

 I chose a hands-on format because I wanted everyone to actively use AI in their work going forward.

-In reality, it was much more casual, like "Let's all try out this new AI together~".
+In reality, it was much more casual, like "Let's all try out this new AI together!"

-Additionally, I had a personal goal of testing "creating materials in Google Sites with content generated by Gemini."
+Also, I had a personal goal of testing "creating materials in Google Sites with content generated by Gemini."

-2: Creating an explanatory web page with Google Sites
+2: Creating an Explanatory Web Page with Google Sites

 I consulted with Gemini and tried outputting to Google Sites.